C. Palanivelu

-Dr. C Palanivelu is a well known surgeon in the state of Tamil Nadu, India.
+C. Palanivelu is a gastrosurgeon in the state of Tamil Nadu, India, recognised as a pioneer of laparoscopic surgery in South India.

-Biography
+Early life

-Palanivelu was born in a poor farmer family in a small village called Avarankattupudur in Namakkal district, Tamil Nadu.
-Because of drought in his village and the resulting poverty, his family emigrated to Malaysia.
-There he worked as a daily-wage labour in a palm oil estate for 5 years.
+Palanivelu was born into a poor farming family in the small village of Avarankattupudur in Namakkal district, Tamil Nadu.
+Due to drought in his village and the resulting poverty, his family emigrated to Malaysia, where he worked as a daily-wage labourer on a palm oil estate for five years.

-After returning to India, he was determined to rejoin school and completed his schooling at 21 years of age.
-During his young days, his sister died due to pneumonia at the age of 6 years.
-Due to lack of medical facilities, many villagers were untreated for their diseases and injuries and there were many deaths due to cancer.
-These painful occurrences forced him to enroll for medicine.
+After returning to India, he was determined to rejoin school and completed his schooling at the age of 21.
+During his youth, his sister died of pneumonia at the age of six.
+The lack of medical facilities in his village, which left many residents untreated for diseases, injuries, and cancer, motivated him to pursue a career in medicine.

+Education and early career
-His dream and willpower led him to overcome all the obstacles of life and finally he stepped in for medical studies at Stanley Medical College, Chennai at the age of 21 years in 1971.

-After completing his MS degree in Surgery and Mch in Gastroenterology, he began his medical career at the age of 40 years.
-Then, he joined as a faculty in Coimbatore Medical College, Coimbatore.
+He enrolled in medical studies at Stanley Medical College, Chennai, at the age of 21 in 1971.
+After completing his MS in Surgery and MCh in Gastroenterology, he began his medical career at the age of 40, joining the faculty of Coimbatore Medical College, Coimbatore.

+In 1991, he founded the Coimbatore Institute of Gastrointestinal Endo-Surgery (CIGES), where he trained surgeons from across India in laparoscopic procedures over the following decade.
+In 2001, he founded GEM Hospital and Research Centre in Coimbatore, described as Asia's first exclusive gastroenterology and advanced laparoscopic surgery centre.
+He is the founder president of the Association of Minimal Access Surgeons of India (AMASI) and of the Indian Society for Diseases of Esophagus and Stomach (ISES), and served as President of the Association of Surgeons of India in 2007.

+He has since published an autobiography titled GUTS.
+A Hindi-language edition of the book was released in New Delhi in January 2026 by Vice President C. P. Radhakrishnan, who described it as a testament to courage, perseverance, and ethical innovation in medicine; Minister of State for Railways Ravneet Singh also attended the release.